cocooma/Intergas-Central-Heating-Monitor-Homie/README.md

 # Intergas Central Heating Monitor for Homie 2.0

-This is an update of the previous.
+This is an update of the previous project for the Intergas Central Heating Monitor.
 The functionality is almost the same but the source is much more simple because of Homie.
+You can now also add to two temperature sensor to measure the flow and return temperature.
+It is monitoring my Intergas Prestige CW6 for more than a year now.
+Because it also monitors the heating pump, I can switch on my floor heating pump at the same time.

 * This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
 The central heating status is sent through MQTT to a central system (MQTT broker).

 * Configuration is done using the configuration mode Homie.
-No need to add wifi password to the code anymore.
+No need to add a wifi password to the code anymore.

 * How to connect the esp8266 to the Intergas (is the same as previous version)